Skip to main content

 node compile.js

-If everything is working correctly, you should see both the Contract Bytecode and the Contract ABI logged to the console.
+If everything is working correctly, you should see the contract's bytecode and ABI logged to the console and see two new files (MyContractAbi.json and MyContractBytecode.bin) in the project directory.

 tip